Skip to main content

 Semester Information

 Below are the upcoming semesters.
-The Fall semester begins on September 8 and ends on December 11th.
-The Application deadline is August 14th.
+The Winter semester begins on January 5, 2026 and ends on April 23, 2026.
+The Application deadline is December 15, 2025.

 Tuition Payment Deadline